I Tested Over 20 Bike Comptuers Over the Past 3 Years – These Are the 11 Best Ones!

 It’s worth noting that not all cycling computers have the Strava live segments feature.

-Furthermore, if you use an electronic shifting like Shimano Di2 or SRAM eTap, some compatible bike computers can show you your gears and battery information.
+Furthermore, if you use electronic shifting, such as Shimano Di2 or SRAM eTap, some compatible bike computers can show you your gears and battery information.

 Brand

-The bicycle computer market is dominated by two major brands: Garmin and Wahoo, although smaller players like Lezyne, Bryton, Sigma, and Hammerhead also exist.
+The bicycle computer market is dominated by two major brands, Garmin and Wahoo.
+Then there are smaller players like Lezyne, Bryton, Sigma, Hammerhead, iGPSport or Magene.

-Garmin is known for its vast selection of bike computers and other products like smartwatches, offering a wide range of features and customization options via third-party apps.
+Garmin is known for its vast selection of bike computers and other products, such as smartwatches.
+These devices offer various features and customization options via third-party apps.

 On the other hand, Wahoo is renowned for its user-friendly designs, easy-to-read displays, and simple customization through a smartphone app, providing reliable connectivity.